‘The Mandalorian’ Is Making Old ’Star Wars’ Action Figures Relevant

 In the season premiere of The Mandalorian (written and directed by Jon Favreau), Amy Sedaris’s character, Peli, calls for her Droid, “R5.”
 As we see R5 roll in, from behind, with the residue still on its head from a nasty explosion, it’s undoubtedly the same “red” we saw in the original Star Wars.
 Only now for the first time, its name is being used and it has more of a function in the actual plot other than “being broken.”

 I’ve noticed this a lot in The Mandalorian, especially episodes Jon Favreau directed or wrote.
 (As opposed to Dave Filoni, who seems to drift more toward the newer characters he helped create in Clone Wars and Rebels.)
 Favreau was 10 years old when Star Wars hit theaters in 1977 and would have been 11 by the time the first Kenner action figures came out, which puts him right in the age range where these would have had an effect on him.
 So it is curious that so many of his episodes have these characters: from R5-D4, to Ugnaughts, to Gamorrean Guards, to a Bossk stand-in, to an IG-88 stand-in, to, just this past week, a whole planet of Admiral Ackbars and Squid Heads.
 (Look, I realize planets like Mon Calamari have been seen before in other forms of canon, but seeing it in live-action is really a trip.)
-I truly believe Jon Favreau is here to try and make the old Kenner action figures relevant … finally.
+The biggest one of all might be the somewhat infamous Imperial Troop Transport.
+This thing.
+Released by Kenner as a vehicle that Stormtroopers rode around in during the events of the original movie (which included weird devices that went on an action figure’s head that would “brainwash them”), it turns out it was never actually in the movie.
+But that never stopped me from looking for it, because why would a toy be released that was never in the movie?
+Well, it finally showed up in the first season of The Mandalorian.
+I truly believe Jon Favreau is here to try and make the old Kenner action figures and vehicles relevant … finally.

 Which brings us back to Boba Fett.
 I used to think The Mandalorian was a way to do a Boba Fett show without actually doing a Boba Fett show.
 Now it seems that a reason The Mandalorian exists is to vindicate the ultimate Kenner Star Wars action figure, Boba Fett himself.
 You see, even those of us who love Fett because of the many imaginary adventures we had with him over the years, we were still pretty horrified by how he went out in Return of the Jedi.
 Unlike The Empire Strikes Back, now he didn’t even have any lines.
 He just kind of hung out at Jabba’s palace, living off his notoriety.
 Then when he jumped into action, he was beaten by Han Solo, who couldn’t even see at the time, who didn’t even know Fett was right behind him – then accidentally igniting Fett’s jetpack, which sent him into the mouth of the Sarlacc.
 Then the Sarlacc burps.
 (Though, at least we finally hear Fett’s name said out loud for the first and only time in the Original Trilogy.
 Though, the lack of exposition is something I love about the original Star Wars movies.
 To the point they don’t even bother telling us anyone’s name half the time.)